shelane/bootstrap_quicktabs/README.txt

 Description:
 -------------------------------------------------------------------------------

 This module provides a "renderer" for to the Quicktabs module that enables site-builders to add Bootstrap-style tabs or pills to a page.
 This module should work with the Bootstrap theme.
 Some functionality of the Bootstrap tabs were added with Bootstrap 3 and some were removed.
-The form will specify which position choices require which version.
+Additional css files are included to be added to your sub-theme css files.
+Add only the styles for the version you do NOT have.

 Installation and Use:
 -------------------------------------------------------------------------------